Grimig/ITHS-AI23-LABB2/README.md

 ## ITHS-AI23-LABB2

-- test- and datapoints are found in the _resources_ folder.
+- test- and datapoints are found in .\resources

-- _see "Labb2.pdf" for instructions_
+- see "Labb2.pdf" for instructions